Ruben Gallego: 2024

 In 2022, Gallego bought a home near Capitol Hill using a special mortgage loan program for military veterans.
 He claimed the District of Columbia home as his primary residence although his campaign maintains that he resides in his Phoenix home.
 Gallego receives a homeowner rebate in Arizona that lowers the tax burdens for residents who primarily live in the state.
 Politico noted that Gallego "may have to explain why he declared he was primarily a resident of the nation's capital".

-Gallego, who had previously embraced his progressive background as "a fierce liberal combatant", sought to strike a moderate tone in his 2024 campaign in order to woo swing voters.
-He once called Donald Trump's border wall plans "stupid" and accused Trump of "scapegoating immigrants" but by 2024 was "delicately turning to the political center".
+Although he had previously embraced his progressive background as "a fierce liberal combatant", he moved to the political center in his 2024 campaign to woo swing voters.
+He once called Donald Trump's border wall plans "stupid" and accused Trump of "scapegoating immigrants".
+His campaign emphasized his Marine Corps service and combat experience in Iraq, positioning him as a moderate voice on national security issues to appeal to independent voters.
+He distanced himself from progressive positions he had held in his House career, focusing instead on economic issues and border security.
 The New York Times wrote, "Gallego has built a reputation as a blunt-spoken liberal who is politically in tune with young progressives and lacerates his opponents with profane social media posts."
-While Gallego seeks to move to the middle, Republicans in Arizona are highlighting his co-sponsorship of the Medicare for All Act, his support for ending the Senate filibuster, and his suggestion to "take a scalpel" to military spending.
+Republicans in Arizona highlighted his co-sponsorship of the Medicare for All Act, his support for ending the Senate filibuster, and his suggestion to "take a scalpel" to military spending.
 In 2018, Gallego rallied alongside Bernie Sanders, and in 2022 he called himself "a true progressive voice in Congress".
 By 2024, he no longer embraced the label "progressive".
 He let his membership in the Congressional Progressive Caucus lapse, which he claimed was a financial decision.

 On November 9, 2024, Decision Desk HQ projected that Gallego had beaten Lake in the Senate election in Arizona.
 On November 12, the Associated Press also projected that he had defeated Lake.
 Gallego significantly outperformed Kamala Harris, winning by 2.4% while Harris lost the 2024 United States presidential election in Arizona by 5.5%.